 So far so good.
-But what do traders actually gain by being involved with a regulated intermediary?
+But how do traders actually benefit from regulation?

 Ensuring that your investment is safe, your trades aren’t meddled with, and no scamming occurs.
 The greater regulatory authority (which varies depending on a broker’s place of registration) is there to take care of such cases, which means there’s always someone for you to turn to.

 In the event that your broker is to go bankrupt, you can stay assured that your funds will be compensated for appropriately.
 For example, to get their CySEC (The Cyprus Securities and Exchange Commission) license, and become regulated – brokers have to automatically sign up for the ICF (Investor Compensation Fund).
 Any non-professional trader is subject to compensation at a maximum amount of €20,000.